Scroll to content

 Wow!
 What a great start to the school year we have had!

-The first term in Reception Class is very much about ensuring the children feel safe and happy, forming good friendships and establishing class routines, and the children have done amazingly with this.
-They have settled into the St Mary's school family wonderfully and we have had a very busy term of learning.
+The first term in Reception Class is very much about ensuring the children feel safe and happy, forming good friendships and establishing class routines, and the children are doing well with this.
+They have settled into the St Mary's school family wonderfully and we have had a very busy term of learning already.

 Maths: